 by Derek Gendron, March 28, 2008

-When we filed the Federal lawsuit against the big pattern companies and Digital River, we learned some of the tactics of attorneys that spouted Digital Millennium Copyright Act claims, how they twist the letter of the law to their favor.
+DMCA takedown notices are powerful and often necessary tools to protect intellectual property.
+When we filed the Federal lawsuit against the sewing pattern companies and Digital River, we learned some legal tactics.
+Tactics by attorneys that spouted Digital Millennium Copyright Act claims.
+Some interesting approaches that twist the letter of the law to their favor.

-The Federal government established a program for WebHosts to register their designated Copyright Agent with the US Copyright office, per law.
+The Federal government established a way for WebHosts to register their designated Copyright Agent with the US Copyright office.
 Many do not know about this and therefore, many do not register.
 The first thing a lawyer attempts to do when filing a DMCA complaint/lawsuit is to find leverage against the ISP hosting the website.
 If it refuses to take down an alleged offending website and it has not registered as its designated copyright agent, they use this as leverage against them.
 A sort of, do things my way or you will face charges for this approach…